DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 * ```DECIDE```: this state is executed in order to decide the next location to be visited.
 As soon as the next location is chosen, the transition **decided** is trigguered, instead if the battery goes low, the transition **tired** is trigguered.
 * ```VISIT```: this state is executed in order to visit the chosen location.
 As soon as the chosen location is visited, the transition **visited** is trigguered, instead if the battery goes low, the transition **tired** is trigguered.

+For sake of completeness and robustness I also implemented the so called transitions loop: the transition which remains in the current state whenever they are trigguered.

 ## Installation and running

 ### With roslaunch